- Baccalaureate in chemistry.

 The Master of Science degree in chemistry prepares students for leadership and management roles in the chemical industry.
 Attainment of a master’s degree designates an individual as having achieved a higher understanding of the theoretical and practical aspects of chemistry and research.
 This degree improves career opportunities for students by providing advanced knowledge and training.
 Attainment of a master’s degree typically requires 2-3 years of advanced study and laboratory research.

 The Master’s in Chemistry requires the completion of 30 credit hours, including the presentation of a thesis based on original research.
-For a complete list of courses and detailed descriptions, visit the university catalog.
+For a complete list of courses and detailed descriptions, visit the university catalog and the Department Graduate Handbook.

 Examinations in the areas of analytical, inorganic, organic, physical chemistry and biochemistry determine a student’s mastery of undergraduate material.
 Students must pass four of these exams upon entering the program.
 Otherwise, they’ll enroll in appropriate advanced undergraduate courses within their first year to make up the deficiency.